Skip to main content

 Micro Contracts: Your Starting Point

-The CME introduced Micro E-mini contracts in 2019 specifically for smaller accounts and developing traders.
-They trade the exact same market, on the exact same exchange, with the exact same price action.
-The only difference is size: micro contracts are 1/10th the value of their full-size counterparts.
+Micro E-mini contracts trade the exact same market, same exchange, same price action.
+The only difference: 1/10th the value of their full-size counterparts.

 Standard vs Micro: Same Market, Different Scale